NewLouwa/CookieTrading/README.md

   - [License](#license)
   - [Trading Tips](#trading-tips)

-A terminal-based trading manager for Cookie Clicker's market minigame that helps players track and analyze their trading positions.
+A terminal-based trading simulator for cookie ingredients with real-time profit/loss tracking.

 ## About